Syllabus

 Ects : 10

-Academic Training Year 2024 - 2025 - subject to modification
+Academic Training Year 2025 - 2026 - subject to modification

-Teaching Modalities
+Teaching modalities

-From January 2025, the Master IASD initial program will be taught at 16 bis rue de l'Estrapade, 75005 Paris.
+From January 2025, the program will be taught at 16 bis rue de l'Estrapade, 75005 Paris.

-The IASD Master's program consists of a semester of advanced courses in AI disciplines (September to December), followed by a semester of options (January to April) and a research internship (April to September).
+The IASD - Computer science track Master's program consists of a semester of advanced courses in AI disciplines (September to December), followed by a semester of options (January to April) and a research internship (April to September).
 Courses are divided into two semesters.
 During the first core semester, from September to December, students take six courses in artificial intelligence and data science.
 During the second semester of electives, from January to April, students must choose a minimum of six in-depth courses from a wide selection of options.
 The internship, from April to August, is carried out in an academic or industrial research laboratory and culminates in the writing of a dissertation and an oral presentation in September.
 For students who need it, refresher courses in mathematical and computer science fundamentals are scheduled before the start of the core curriculum in September.

 The courses are taught by researchers active in the field, and cover the different aspects of AI today: machine learning, knowledge representation, management and mining of large masses of data, and Big Data paradigms.
 In addition to the core courses, students can customize their curriculum by choosing 6 additional courses from a wide range of options.